Wolkabout/WolkGateway/README.md

 1. Change current directory to `out`
 2. Open `gatewayConfiguration.json` and fill name, key and password fields with data provided by WolkAbout IoT platform after gateway device creation and choose who will be responsible for registering and deleting devices - gateway or platform
-3. Make sure mosquitto is running by invoking `sudo systemctl start mosquitto`
+3. Make sure mosquitto is running by invoking `systemctl start mosquitto`
 4. Run gateway by invoking `./WolkGatewayApp gatewayConfiguration.json`

 **Note:** Running additional instances of WolkGateway on the same network requires having an additional mosquitto broker per gateway.
 Start a mosquitto daemon from the terminal with `mosquitto -p <port> -d`.
 The port entered here should also be entered into `gatewayConfiguration.json` for the matching gateway and into the configuration file of all of the gateway's modules.